 - offer bundle apps: if you have multiple apps on the Apple Store think of a bundle offer that makes the perceived value of the overall offering way higher

 In a paid model, rather then accessing the app via a periodic fee, the users can get access to it via a one-time payment formula.
-This is extremely appealing for many.
+This is extremely appealing to many.

 How do paid model apps make money?